Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Methods

-In this section, we detail the various task-specific metrics we computed.
-We divided the presentations of the metrics along the four main tasks' categories proposed in Section \ref{ssec:tasks}, with the addition of a section specific to the \textbf{Numbers task}.
+In this section, we detail the various task-specific features we computed.
+We divided the presentations of the features along the four main tasks' categories proposed in Section \ref{ssec:tasks}, with the addition of a section specific to the \textbf{Numbers task}.